neyneyalldayday/just-a-mock/README.md

 - Live Site URL: [live site URL here](https://neyneyalldayday.github.io/just-a-mock/)

 ## My process
-So i have severe adhd so looking at this at the begenning took some time to dig through all the information given to me. it was a lot for sure.
-But once i got all my ducks in a row i laid out the figma page and got a good handle for how the middle ground would look.
-Usually i do most my personal work with next.js and other react style frameworks but that seemed over kill for what we were doing here, so i went with a simple html css and javscript sandbox. and as stated before i looked to the tablet view to start my layout. i Quickly was reminded about certian variables you dont really run into in a component based frame work. mainly position and height. its typically best to avoid setting a height variable on any element that is responsive and i forgot that ha. because the content always needs somewhere to go. so i was running into overflow issues and things of that nature. after i fixed that i generally just gave all the parent emlememts flex values and worked downward toward the children. then i moved to mobile view since its typically the least painful. and then to desktop view.
-I trided to solve that chage to the header based off the background. i tried to use a dynamic javascript solution but couldnt get it to work so in the end i just went with a gradient wich doesnt fit the look at all but better than nothing in my mind.
-Lastly i worked on the map. getting a grey background took some digging since most endpoints were no longer supported. but in the end got it finished.
-This is by no means perfect but im pretty happy with the result.
-And just to mention i didnt use any css frameworks on this just flexbox and vanilla css.
+I have severe ADHD, so it took me some time to dig through all the information given to me at the beginning.
+There was a lot to sort through, but once I got all my ducks in a row, I laid out the Figma page and got a good handle for how the middle ground would look.

+Usually, I do most of my personal work with Next.js and other React-style frameworks, but that seemed like overkill for what we were doing here.
+So, I went with a simple HTML, CSS, and JavaScript sandbox.
+As stated before, I looked to the tablet view to start my layout.

+I quickly realized that certain variables you don't typically run into in a component-based framework, mainly position and height, were necessary.
+It's typically best to avoid setting a height variable on any element that is responsive, and I forgot that.
+The content always needs somewhere to go, so I was running into overflow issues and things of that nature.
+After fixing that, I generally just gave all the parent elements flex values and worked downward towards the children.

+Then, I moved to the mobile view since it's typically the least painful, and then to the desktop view.
+I tried to solve the change to the header based on the background by using a dynamic JavaScript solution, but I couldn't get it to work.
+In the end, I went with a gradient, which doesn't fit the look at all but is better than nothing in my mind.

+Lastly, I worked on the map.
+Getting a grey background took some digging since most endpoints were no longer supported, but I was able to finish it in the end.

+This is by no means perfect, but I'm pretty happy with the result.
+And just to mention, I didn't use any CSS frameworks on this, just flexbox and vanilla CSS.
 ### Built with